 The Department of Anthropology can accommodate only a limited number of visitors each month.
 At times, parts of the collection will be inaccessible or staff unavailable to assist visitors.
 To avoid disappointment, visitors are advised to request an appointment at least one month in advance.

 - Projects must be specific and visitors will have to limit themselves to the material they initially requested.
 Casual browsing and additional impromptu requests cannot be accommodated.

-- Established collection handling and inventory procedures must be followed by visitors.
-Staff will advise visitors or provide written guidelines for handling procedures and rules for particular use areas.
+- Staff will advise visitors on collections access, handling and inventory procedures.
 Further access to collections will be denied to those who fail to comply with these procedures.
-If you have any doubt about proper procedures, please ask first.
+If you have any doubt about proper handling, please ask first.